AlexStansfield/casual-mcp/README.md

 **Casual MCP** is a Python framework for building, evaluating, and serving LLMs with tool-calling capabilities using [Model Context Protocol (MCP)](https://modelcontextprotocol.io).
 It includes:

-- ✅ A multi-server MCP client
+- ✅ A multi-server MCP client using [FastMCP](https://github.com/jlowin/fastmcp)
 - ✅ Provider support for OpenAI (and OpenAI compatible APIs)
 - ✅ A recursive tool-calling chat loop
 - ✅ System prompt templating with Jinja2